mokone-september/odin-recipes/README.md

 # The Odin Project

-## 📌 Project Overview
+## Introduction

-This project is a Odin Project, developed as part of my ongoing journey in software development.
-It serves both as a practical implementation of modern development tools and a platform to enhance and demonstrate my technical and problem-solving skills.

-## 🛠️ Skills & Technologies

-By completing this project, I aim to demonstrate proficiency in the following areas:

-- **Frontend Development**
-  - React / Vue / Next.js (depending on what you’re using)
-  - Tailwind CSS / CSS Modules
-  - TypeScript / JavaScript

-- **Backend & APIs**
-  - Node.js / Express
+This project is part of **The Odin Project** curriculum and focuses on building a real-world application to reinforce core web development concepts.

+### Project Description

+A portfolio site showcasing my skills, projects, and contact information.

+The goal of this project is to solidify my understanding of:

+- Semantic HTML and accessibility
-  - RESTful APIs or GraphQL
+- Responsive design principles using CSS or Tailwind
-  - MongoDB / PostgreSQL

-- **State Management & Data Handling**
-  - Context API / Redux / TanStack Query
-  - LocalStorage / Database Integration

-- **Development Best Practices**
-  - Git & GitHub for version control
-  - Code structuring and component architecture
+- JavaScript fundamentals and DOM manipulation
-  - Responsive design and accessibility
+- API consumption and asynchronous programming
+- Modern development tools (Git, VS Code, browser dev tools)

 ---

+## Skills Demonstrated

+By the end of this project, I will have:

+- ✅ Gained hands-on experience with [e.g., HTML5, CSS3, JavaScript ES6+]
+- ✅ Practiced clean code structure and modular file organization
+- ✅ Used Git and GitHub for version control
+- ✅ Applied debugging techniques and iterative development
+- ✅ Understood how to plan, build, and refine a user-focused application

+---

-## ✨ Self-Reflection (To be completed after the project)
+## Self-Reflection (To be completed after project completion)

-> After completing this project, I’ve gained deeper insights into:

-- [e.g., Efficient component composition in React]
-- [e.g., Handling asynchronous data with TanStack Query]
-- [e.g., Building scalable folder structures]
+### 🌱 What I Learned

+- How to work incrementally using Git branches

+### 🚧 Challenges Faced

-- [e.g., Debugging API integrations]
+- Debugging HTML specificity issues
-- [e.g., Writing cleaner, more maintainable TypeScript]

-This project has not only sharpened my technical skills but also reinforced the importance of consistency, testing, and documentation in software development.
+### 💡 Next Steps

+- Continue building more projects from The Odin Project

+---